 Shifting From Development To Activation

-While the predominant amount of effort in creating your branding strategy occurs during the brand development phase, the real power of your strategy occurs during activation, including your go-to-market strategy along with ongoing sales & marketing campaigns.
+While the majority of the effort in creating your branding strategy occurs during the brand development phase, the real power of your strategy occurs during activation, including yourย go-to-market strategyย and ongoing sales and marketing campaigns.

-It’s a challenge every brand faces, and they should address these concerns during the development phase.
+Every brand faces this challenge, and they should address these concerns during the development phase.
 Creating a hierarchy of brand elements and purchase drivers is vital for understanding what stays and what goes.

 Another critical point during the activation phase is to ensure your brand communication matches the overall branding strategy.
-There should be consistency in brand representation throughout your employees and every visual touchpoint the consumer experiences.
+Brand representation should be consistent throughout your employees and every visual touchpoint the consumer experiences.

-An important touchpoint is that of influencers.
-With influencer marketing being a big part of today’s CPG industry, brands must pay attention to how their influencer relationships impact their branding.
+An important touchpoint is influencer marketing.
+With influencer marketing a big part of todayโs CPG industry, brands must pay attention to how their influencer relationships impact their branding.

-The last point on activation that we must bring up is the overall level of engagement a brand has and the experience they provide.
-CPG brand experience is critical in today’s dominant digital marketing world.
+The last point on activation that we must bring up is the overall level of engagement a brand has and the experience it provides.
+CPG brand experience is critical in todayโs dominant digital marketing world.
 CPG companies that are heavy on advertising and silent on social have a net negative effect on their branding because consumers crave brand relationships.

-Whether through content marketing or another form of forward-facing organic communication, a CPG marketer needs to understand their organic efforts’ role in the branding campaign’s totality.
+Whether through content marketing or another form of forward-facing organic communication, a CPG marketer needs to understand the role of their organic efforts in the branding campaignโs totality.

 Measuring and Evaluating Branding Performance